 He experienced no tunnels, no white light, no celestial beings, no dead relatives.
 Instead, he found "a vast blackness that . . . had no separation within it, and therefore no space or time.
 There was absolutely no sense of personal continuity."
 He writes of a "stop in time."
 He calls this The Dazzling Dark.
 Roughly similar accounts come from a few near-death experiences.

 Personal consciousness cannot exist apart from the brain, he says, despite the claims of near-death researchers who say it can.
 He experienced its snuffing-out.
 He writes that he awakened into "a kind of focusing-down from the infinite eternity of that radiant dark pure consciousness" which recreated his personal consciousness.

 He lost fear of death when eventually resuscitated, not that he found his immortal soul.
 Instead he discovered a "dimension of aliveness in the here and now," rendering "separate survival" a "very secondary matter."
 Each day is wholly satisfactory, so much so that he no longer regards success or failure as important in his creative efforts.

 Nobel laureates.
 Like Suzanne Segal, he sought help to understand his condition.
 (Unlike her, he didn't regard it as pathological.)
 Eventually, he found that nobody, "either in person or through books, had a clue."
-Ancient traditions and modern movements both impute his condition to "mystical equivalent of Nobel laureates," while Wren-Lewis saw his experience as nothing extraordinary and as everybody's birthright.
+Ancient traditions and modern movements both impute his condition to a "mystical equivalent of Nobel laureates," while Wren-Lewis saw his experience as nothing extraordinary and as everybody's birthright.

 He no longer feels bound to time.
 He was "liberated from what William Blake called obsession with futurity," making him more efficient rather than less.